n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 8. Select an author from the ***Author ID*** dropdown list.
 9. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node creates a new card with the title `Document Wekan node` in the `To Do` list of the board `Documentation` created using the Wekan node.
+In the screenshot below, you will notice that the node creates a new card with the title `Document Wekan node` in the `To Do` list of the `Documentation` board.
 :::

 ![Using the Wekan node to create a card in the To Do list](./Wekan3_node.png)